-Another cause that could contribute to the development of the disorder is problems in the enzymes needed for the oxidation of fatty acids.
-Patients with severe preeclampsia, especially in the presence of HELLP syndrome are also predisposed to develop acute fatty liver.
+Another cause that could contribute to the development of this disorder is the dysfunction of enzymes needed for oxidation of fatty acids.
+Patients with severe preeclampsia, especially in the presence of HELLP syndrome, are also predisposed to develop acute fatty liver.

-Pregnant women with acute fatty liver manifest with persistent nausea and vomiting, anorexia, abdominal pain, jaundice, hypertension, edema, and proteinuria.
-There can also be some degree of clotting dysfunction due to the impairment in the synthetic functions of the hepatocytes.
+Pregnant women with acute fatty liver may have persistent nausea and vomiting, anorexia, abdominal pain, jaundice, hypertension, edema, and proteinuria.
+There may also be some degree of clotting dysfunction due to the impairment in the synthetic functions of the hepatocytes.

 Management of acute fatty liver of pregnancy

-Supportive care is very important in the management of pregnant women with acute fatty liver.
+Supportive care is critical in the management of pregnant women with acute fatty liver.
 More often than not, the viability of the fetus is already severely compromised at the time of the diagnosis.
 If not dead, viable fetuses tolerate labor poorly.
-Opting for a caesarean delivery to shorten the recovery time of the liver can result in more serious complications due to the presence of coagulopathy.
+Opting for cesarean delivery to shorten the recovery time of the liver can result in more severe complications due to the presence of coagulopathy.
 For this reason, a trial of labor induction with close fetal monitoring is done.

-Most of the times, the liver regresses to its normal state after delivery, although some problems can occur such as transient diabetes insipidus.
+Most of the time, the liver regresses to its normal state after delivery, although some problems can occur such as transient diabetes insipidus.

-The availability of preventive and curative measures that address viral hepatitis has contributed significantly to the declining number of cases of the disease, including in the pregnant population.
-Although not directly hepatotoxic by itself, the hepatitis virus can induce several immune reactions that can cause damage to the hepatocytes.
+The availability of preventive and curative measures for viral hepatitis has significantly contributed to the decline of the disease, including in pregnant women.
+Although not directly hepatotoxic itself, the hepatitis virus can induce several immune reactions that can damage the hepatocytes.

 Hepatitis A and E

-Enterically transmitted, both these viruses can cause subclinical and overt signs and symptoms that are indicative of liver inflammation.
-However, cases of hepatitis A have declined significantly due to the presence of vaccination programs all over the world, especially in developing countries.
-Hepatitis E, on the other hand, is known to be the most common cause of viral hepatitis and has been implicated in a lot of epidemic outbreaks in developing countries.
-In rare cases, this virus could cause fulminant hepatitis among pregnant women.
+Both of these viruses are enterically transmitted and can cause subclinical and overt symptoms that are indicative of liver inflammation.
+However, cases of hepatitis A have declined significantly due to vaccination programs all over the world, especially in developing countries.
+Hepatitis E, on the other hand, is the most common cause of viral hepatitis and has been implicated in many epidemic outbreaks in developing countries.
+In rare cases, this virus can cause fulminant hepatitis in pregnant women.

-Pregnant patients with this disease are advised to eat a balanced diet and take plenty of rest.
-For patients with less severe manifestations, they can be managed on an outpatient basis.
-These viruses have not yet been found to be teratogenic to the fetus, but can cause certain problems such as preterm birth and neonatal cholestasis.
+Pregnant patients with this disease are advised to eat a balanced diet and get plenty of rest.
+Patients with less severe manifestations can be managed on an outpatient basis.
+These viruses are not teratogenic but can cause preterm birth and neonatal cholestasis.

 Hepatitis B and Hepatitis D

 Hepatitis B is transmitted by exposure to infected blood or body fluids.
-It has a very long incubation period and can remain asymptomatic for quite some time.
-Even if it does start to manifest symptoms, these are only nonspecific, making it more difficult for diagnosis.
-It is responsible for almost half of the cases of fulminant hepatitis.
+It has a long incubation period and can remain asymptomatic for quite some time.
+Even if symptoms start to manifest they are often nonspecific making it more difficult for diagnosis.
+Hepatitis B is responsible for almost half of the cases of fulminant hepatitis.
 In chronically infected individuals, they may remain asymptomatic indefinitely and become carriers of the disease.
 Although vertical transmission to the fetus is negligible, prophylactic measures are instituted to prevent neonatal infection.

 Hepatitis D viruses can only cause infection in the presence of the hepatitis B virus.
 It can either coexist with hepatitis B or occur secondarily.
-Cases with both viruses involved usually result in more morbid or even fatal sequelae.
+When both viruses are present morbidity and mortality are significantly increased.

 Transmission of hepatitis C occurs through blood and body fluids.
-Patients who are HIV-infected, IV drug users, hemodialysis patients and children born to infected individuals are at increased risk for the viral infection and are therefore suggested to undergo screening.
+Patients who are HIV-infected, IV drug users, on hemodialysis, and children born to infected individuals are at an increased risk for the viral infection and should undergo screening.
 Prenatal screening for high-risk women is also encouraged.

-Only a small amount of the infected individuals develop specific symptoms such as jaundice.
-Most of them only show generalized symptoms or even remain asymptomatic for quite some time.
+Only a small subset of infected individuals develop specific symptoms such as jaundice.
+Most patients show only generalized symptoms or remain asymptomatic for quite some time.

-The majority of the patients infected with hepatitis C will become carriers of the virus and become chronically infected.
+The majority of the patients infected with hepatitis C will become chronically infected carriers of the virus.
 Around a third of them develop liver cirrhosis.
 However, the prognosis for the disease is generally excellent especially if managed promptly.

-Fetal risks such as low birth weight, NICU admission, preterm delivery, and mechanical ventilation have been reported among women who have been infected during pregnancy.
-However, it must be put into mind that the high-risk lifestyle associated with hepatitis C infection may also play a crucial part in the development of maternal and fetal complications.
+Fetal problems such as low birth weight, NICU admission, preterm delivery, and mechanical ventilation have been reported among women who have been infected during pregnancy.
+However, the high-risk lifestyle associated with hepatitis C infection may also play a crucial part in the development of maternal and fetal complications.
 Mothers with viremia are more likely to transmit the virus to the fetus.